Niuslar/mqtt_calendar/README.md

 ## Third: Reading the data with the ESP32

 There are many ways to program an ESP32.
 In my case I used the official ESP-IDF, however, options like Platform.io or using the Arduino IDE can be much easier if you want to use other libraries.
-In my project [ESP32-MQTT](https://github.com/Niuslar/MQTT) I learnt how to use WiFi and MQTT with the ESP32 so I won't explain it here.
+In my project [ESP32-MQTT](https://github.com/Niuslar/MQTT) I learnt how to use WiFi and MQTT with the ESP32 so I won't explain that here.
 The files mqtt.c and mqtt.h in the "include" folder handle the different "events" (connected to broker, subscribed to topic, message received, etc.).
 The MQTT Client configuration is in the main file MQTT_CAL.c

 ## Fourth: Sending the data to the LEDs